nguyenlekhtn/Java8-sharing/README.md

 ## Lambda expression

-Example: Given a list of integer to, double each element of it
+Example: Given a list of Integer numbers, return a list with each element is doubled

 **Imperative**
 ```java